koddr/yandex-music-desktop/README.md

 </details>

+## List of supports OS

+Installation `.dmg` image for:

+- macOS 10.4+ x64
+- macOS 10.11+ x64

+GNU/Linux and MS Windows → comming as soon as possible.

+### 🔗 [Download](https://github.com/koddr/yandex-music-desktop/releases) latest version of _Yandex.Music Desktop_ from Assets on Releases page.

 ## Terms of Use of Yandex.Music

 All logos, images and Yandex.Music service website — belong to their respective owners, namely YANDEX LLC.